 Brett looks at three development (The Regency in South Woodford, Emerald Gardens, Wembley and High Point Village, Hayes) and this one factor which changes the results of each to a more measured result.
-These are live developments sold by Brett and his team.
+These are case studies live developments sold by Brett and his team.

 Hey guys, Property Search...
 Think Gladfish.
 I'm Brett Alegre-Wood, and this is Property Rant.

 So, today what I want to do, I wanted to talk about the deception of case studies, and what I mean by that is, in actual fact, I'm going to talk about the positive side of the deception, because it's more of an educational thing than a deception in most cases, in some cases it certainly is not.

 And it's this, so if we look at, these are real properties, these are real figures, rounded obviously, but the reality is they're actual figures of developments that we have done.
 And I just want to show you how I can make things look a lot better than perhaps they are or perhaps they were or...it's probably not the right word, because what I'm not trying to do is it's not deceptive but the figures are absolutely correct, but you'll see what I mean.

 So, let's look at Emerald Gardens, Wembley in London.
 Now, this is a Quintain development, massive regeneration, fantastic, it's where our office is.
 We bought, or our investors bought, in fact, I've got one too, at 320,000 at right now in 2017 in January, it's worth 454 on their website.
 So, effectively there's quite a good profit in that, 134,000 profit.
 Now, all being in paid and profit, because actually nobody's flipped the properties and actually realized that cash yet.